Skip to content

 uv sync

-Alternatively, you may use a package manager of your choice (e.g., conda) to install the dependencies listed in the respective pyproject.toml.
+Alternatively, you may use a package manager of your choice (e.g., conda) to install the dependencies listed in the pyproject.toml.
 If you choose this approach, please adjust the commands below to align with the conventions of your selected package manager.

 3. Run scripts